Finding the right electronic signature solution for your brand can be hard, especially when there are so many options to choose from.

 - Both solutions allow you to eSign documents on all platforms – Mac, Windows, mobile

-- Neither tool allows for document creation or management
+- Neither tool allows for document creation

 - With both tools, the signer receives an email link to sign the document